innexgo/TutorialRequests/README.md

 # hours Backend

+* Update: this is the appointment includede version

 This is a monolithic Java 11 service for the backend of hours.
 This service is designed to run on posix environments.
 It may work on Windows as well with extra setup, (see the Notes section)